nmshd/documentation/_docs_use-cases/use-case-transport-load-item-from-truncated-reference.md

 {% include properties_list.html %}

+This use case is deprecated and will be removed in the next major version.
+Please use the use case [Load item from reference](use-case-transport-load-item-from-reference) instead.
+{: .notice--warning}

 This use case intends to load an entity by its `reference` received by a peer.
 Internally, it uses the specific use cases of each entity:

 - If the `reference` refers to a [Token]({% link _docs_integrate/data-model-overview.md %}#token), it fetches the Token just like the [Load Token created by others]({% link _docs_use-cases/use-case-transport-load-token-created-by-others.md %}) use case.
 For example, if the `content` of the Token is a TokenContentDeviceSharedSecret, a DeviceOnboardingInfo is returned after the successful execution of the use case.
 A TokenContentDeviceSharedSecret is created by the [Create Device Onboarding Token]({% link _docs_use-cases/use-case-transport-create-device-onboarding-token.md %}) use case.